 Making the decision to remove an athlete from play and keeping them out of play may not go over well with that athlete or their family.
 However, the risk to that player of sustaining a second injury is elevated as is the potential for major or long-term complications.
-For on-the-field evaluation of sports related injuries, standardized tools such as the SCAT3 can be used in assessing the severity of concussion.
-For non-sports related head injuries, while the SCAT3 may still be useful, there are several well researched and validated guidelines for both children and adults to determine risk of serious skull and brain injury that would require a CT scan or hospitalization.
+For on-the-field evaluation of sports-related injuries, standardized tools such as the SCAT3 can be used in assessing the severity of the concussion.
+For non-sports-related head injuries, while the SCAT3 may still be useful, there are several well-researched and validated guidelines for both children and adults to determine the risk of a serious skull and brain injury that would require a CT scan or hospitalization.

 These guidelines such as the Canadian CT Head Injury/Trauma Rule and the CT in Head Injury Patients(CHIP) Prediction Rule should be used by the video evaluators to help make an evidence-based decision that keeps the patient safe.
 It is generally worth your while as a patient, if using a telemedicine service, to check to make sure all of the health providers have real-time access to these decision-support tools and others when they are evaluating you.
-These help minimize missed diagnoses and help minimize decisions being made purely by an individual providers personal "practice style" which may not be in your best interest.
+This helps minimize missed diagnoses and decisions being made purely by an individual provider's personal "practice style" which may not be in your best interest.

-Use of telemedicine services with clinicians trained and experienced in evaluating head injuries can provide you with several benefits.
+The use of telemedicine services with clinicians trained and experienced in evaluating head injuries can provide you with several benefits.
 Not only can they make the diagnosis by video, saving you time, hassle, and money...but they could also help guide you through the recovery process.
-While pediatrics was not specifically addressed here, telemedicine health care providers can assist with treatment decisions and out-of-play, out-of work, and out-of school decisions.
+While pediatrics was not specifically addressed here, telemedicine health care providers can assist with treatment decisions and out-of-play, out-of-work, and out-of-school decisions.
 On the flip side, they could also help provide guidance for return to school, work, or play decisions.
-While the down-time may make you restless and be difficult to stick to, adhering to the rest, recovery, and return to activity instructions will help get your back in action quicker than not allowing your brain time to heal properly.
+While the downtime may make you restless and be difficult to stick to, adhering to the rest, recovery, and return to activity instructions will help get your back in action quicker than not allowing your brain time to heal properly.

 At Care on Location, our online doctors have experience in evaluating head injuries and have real-time access to decision-support guidelines.
 We do not recommend our services for high-risk scenarios but for all others, we are happy to help evaluate and guide you to a full recovery.